awaberry/mcp_server_awaberry/README.md

 ### Connection fails

+- Allow Claude Desktop to execute requests to awaBerry, it it asks for permissions.
 - Verify your project key and secret are correct in the environment variables.
 - Ensure the device name matches exactly (it is case-sensitive).
 - Check that the device is online and connected to awaberry.